 Honors College

-Freshmen students in the Honors College live in the Honors Hall and returning students have the option to live in Honors Hall or make other housing arrangements.
-The administrative offices, meeting spaces, and honors classrooms are located on the first floor of the Honors Hall, which gives students easy access to Honors academic advising and events.
+Incoming first-year students are required to live in the Honors Hall.
+Returning and transfer students have the option to live in Honors Hall or make other housing arrangements.
+The administrative offices, meeting spaces, lounge areas, and honors classrooms are located on the first floor of the Honors Hall, which gives students easy access to Honors academic advising and events.

 For information on the admission standards, program requirements, benefits, Honors Hall, and the application process for the Honors College, please visit our website at www.tarleton.edu/honors or contact the Honors College at 254-968-1926 or honors@tarleton.edu.